-Tell the agent what it is and what it's trying to achieve.
+Open with what the agent is and what it's trying to accomplish.
+Specific beats generic.

 You are a research assistant.
 Your goal is to answer the user's question